 Simply put, where the dot is, the round is going to go.
-Whether his mounted far out on a takedown rifle in a scope style mount, or close your eye for precision shooting, this is an excellent light and fast reflex optic for a Ruger 10/22, not only because of its low overall weight and size, but because it is one of the cheapest budget reflex sights on the market.
+Whether mounted far out on a takedown rifle in a scout style mount, or close to your eye for precision shooting, this is an excellent light and fast reflex optic for a Ruger 10/22, not only because of its low overall weight and size, but because it is one of the cheapest budget reflex sights on the market.

 3 Holosun HS510C 2 MOA Holographic Red Dot Sight

 If you’re looking for a red dot sight that offers the functionality of many red dot but you don’t want to pay the price for some of the name brand optics, look no further than this model from Holosun.
-This is an imported Chinese copy of any of tech.

 It is a full-sized optic featuring a 30mm objective lens, 2 moa red dot, and 65 moa ring reticle.
 The optic is built around a quick detach picatinny rail mount, open reflex style projection, and rugged aluminum body with a matte black finish.

 For a typical 1.5-inch offset of iron sights, this optic features absolute co-witness.
 These optics become a favorite online because they are manufactured abroad, from China, and offer almost all of the benefits and ruggedness of name brand sights that cost four times as much.